codersketch/akash-halder/README.md

-# Codersketch
+# Codersketch 😎

-# akash-halder
+# akash-halder 😊

     Parsonal Portfolio Website

 This is a Pasonal Portfolio Website
 Made with HTML and CSS
- CSS file Update to Tailwind css
+CSS file Updated to Tailwind css
 For visit link :

 # Used Elements

 Simple HTML
 Tailwind CSS

+# ✒ Use Component in Tailwind

+## Starting use
+for instalation tailwind use this link -> https://tailwindcss.com/docs/installation

+## 🧰 component
 Font family : Roboto, Silkscreen
+Fabicon

 # Details